MarcusAndersson1/Team3-Json_parser/README.md

 # Timeslot Handler

-### Installing
+### Initiation
-Type the following into the console:
+Type the following into the console to start this repository:
 `node timeSlotParser.ts`